Virtual Meeting Etiquette: 15 Essential Rules for Professional Video Calls

 Without shared expectations, small issues like background noise, late arrivals, messy screen sharing, or unclear agendas can slow decisions and weaken collaboration.

-Proper virtual meeting etiquette keeps attention on key information and discussion points.
+Proper online meeting etiquette keeps attention on key information and discussion points.
 It helps every person feel included and heard, no matter where they connect from.
-Clear norms reduce unnecessary distractions, protect sensitive information, and make it easier to capture notes and plan the next meeting.
+Clear norms reduce unnecessary distractions, protect sensitive information, and make it easier to capture notes and plan the next digital meetings.

 Simple habits go a long way: set and share a meeting agenda, join on time, mute when not speaking, use a dedicated workspace, and show attentive body language on camera.
 These practices help participants give full attention, keep the conversation on track, and respect other attendees.

 A strong connection and functional equipment are important for every virtual meeting.
-Before joining, check your internet connection, camera, microphone, and screen sharing settings.
+Before joining, check your internet connection, camera, microphone, and screen sharing settings, as well as your meeting platform settings.
 Make sure your computer and audio devices are working properly so that other attendees can hear and see you clearly.

 2. Choose a professional background

 Your background sends a message.
 Select a clean, neutral space without unnecessary distractions.
-A dedicated workspace with good lighting makes your presentation more professional.
+A dedicated workspace with good lighting makes your presentation more professional and improves video quality.
 If that’s not an option, choose a clean, neutral virtual background.
 Stay away from messy office areas or personal spaces that could distract participants from the conversation.

 Taking a Zoom meeting with an unprofessional backdrop, but don’t want to resort to a virtual background?
 Learn how to blur your background by reading this article.